Solving the handover gap from construction to facilities management

 “It’s not as time consuming as most people would think,” Amr explained about creating a digital twin in Tandem, and that after all the time and effort they had already spent coordinating models, a digital twin deliverable became, “a no-brainer.”

 Windover’s VDC team was already providing clients with laser scans prior to sheetrock and fully coordinating BIM models—so adding a digital twin to the mix was no complex feat.
 Their BIM coordination process consisted of taking Revit models and AutoCAD 3D files and coordinating all trades in Navisworks throughout the design and build phase.
-Since the team already put the effort into coordinating the model to 90-95% accuracy, exporting the compiled model from Navisworks as a DWG and importing it into Autodesk Tandem was a simple solution.
+Since the team already put the effort into coordinating the model to 90-95% accuracy, importing it into Autodesk Tandem was a simple solution.
 From there, they would dedicate a VDC specialist to fill in the facility management data—taking about two weeks depending on the size of the project.

 Not only was it a quick process, building a digital twin proved to be a repeatable process, that housed project data in a straightforward way.
 Classification systems could be tailored to their clients and repeated on each of their projects.
 Windover could easily document and link to all manufacturer information including warranties to assets—which their clients would be able to easily find by navigating to the item in the model and reviewing its properties.
 In addition to housing data in a user-friendly way, Windover also found they could customize saved views for their clients, meaning they have full control over helping their clients navigate to the information they deemed important with just a few clicks.